snhu-coders/noob_snhubot/docs/README.md

 * it140
   * Gives links to tutorial videos pertaining to course material in IT-140.
   * Requires secondary command to indicate desired topic: `@Noob SNHUbot it140 topic`.
-    * Calling the command with no topic, `@Noob SNHUbot it140 topic`, gives a help list with valid topics.
+    * Calling the command with no topic, `@Noob SNHUbot it140`, gives a help list with valid topics.
   * Valid secondary commands are:
     * `basics`: gives video links pertaining to Python basics.
     * `dicts`: gives video links pertaining to Python dictionaries.